apache/paimon/docs/content/concepts/primary-key-table/merge-engine.md

 {{< hint info >}}
 1. `first-row` merge engine must be used together with `lookup` [changelog producer]({{< ref "concepts/primary-key-table/changelog-producer" >}}).
 2. You can not specify `sequence.field`.
 3. Not accept `DELETE` and `UPDATE_BEFORE` message.
-You can config `first-row.ignore-delete` to ignore these two kinds records.
+You can config `ignore-delete` to ignore these two kinds records.
    {{< /hint >}}

 This is of great help in replacing log deduplication in streaming computation.